If You Can't Figure Out What's Going On With kicking, You'll Be Glad You Read This Article to Know About Your Dog Behavior!

 What can I do to stop my dog from kicking me?

-You can't really stop him from kicking you, but you can reduce the number of kicks you get.
-It is important to understand that the he is not kicking you because it wants to hurt you.
+You can't stop him from kicking you, but you can reduce the number of kicks you get.
+It is important to understand that he is not kicking you because he wants to hurt you.
 Instead, it is kicking you because it is trying to communicate with you.

 Is it dangerous for my dog to kick?